About Hot Grips

 Production History of Hot Grips®

 Production of Yamaha's heated snowmobile grips took place from 1990 thru 2001.
-During that period of OEM supply we had the distinction of being the only supplier to Yamaha without a single defective item on the production line.
-Even the Japanese suppliers had not accomplished that, and Yamaha invited us to the Japan factory for a special ceremony recognizing the accomplishment.
+During that period of OEM supply Hot Grips Mfg., Inc. had the distinction of being the only supplier to Yamaha without a single defective item on the production line.
+Even the Japanese suppliers had never accomplished that for a ten year span, and Yamaha invited Jim to the Japan factory for a special ceremony recognizing the accomplishment.
 In 2001 Yamaha's sudden need for a multitude of different models and heat outputs became unreasonable, and we elected to discontinue supplying Japan.

 OEM heated grips and manufacturing our own injection molded power-resistors for the snow-thrower industry became a part of our production in the period of 2002 thru 2012.
 A steady demand for heated motorcycle grips has existed from 1980 thru 2012, despite numerous copy-cat products from the Far East.